lenishu/QGhana2022/README.md

 Bronze was publicly available on July 7, 2019.

-Bronze-ProjectQ is being developed by Vishal Sharathchandra Bajpe, Marija Šćekić, and Abuzer Yakaryilmaz.
+Bronze-ProjectQ was prepared by Vishal Sharathchandra Bajpe, Marija Šćekić, and Abuzer Yakaryilmaz.

 ### Video lectures